The Double McGuffin

 The Double McGuffin is a 1979 American mystery film written and directed by Joe Camp.
 The film stars Ernest Borgnine and George Kennedy.

-Elke Sommer and NFL stars Ed 'Too Tall' Jones and Lyle Alzado also appear in smaller roles.
-The film also included a young Vincent Spano as well as Dion Pride (son of country singer Charley Pride).
+Elke Sommer and NFL stars Ed "Too Tall" Jones and Lyle Alzado also appear in smaller roles.
+The film also included Vincent Spano and Dion Pride (son of country singer Charley Pride).
 An opening narration is provided by Orson Welles.
-The cast included Chicago native Michael Gerard, and Dallas area child actors Greg Hodges and Jeff Nicholson.

 Film title

 At the beginning of the film, the narrator, Orson Welles, informs the audience that a McGuffin is an object that serves as the focal point of a plot and this film has two.